alibaba/nacos/CONTRIBUTING.md

 you can [open an issue on GitHub](https://github.com/alibaba/Nacos/issues/new) to report it.
 Please follow the guideline message in the issue template.

+If you just want to contribute directly you can choose the issue below.

+ - [Contribution Welcome](https://github.com/alibaba/nacos/labels/contribution%20welcome): Heavily needed issue, but currently short of hand.
+ - [good first issue](https://github.com/alibaba/nacos/labels/good%20first%20issue): Good for newcomers, new comer can pickup one for warm-up.

-If you want to contribute, please follow the [contribution workflow](#github-workflow) and create a new pull request.
+Now if you want to contribute, please follow the [contribution workflow](#github-workflow) and create a new pull request.
-If your PR contains large changes, e.g. component refactor or new components, please write detailed documents about its design and usage.

-If you just want to contribute directly

-### Begin yoru development
+### Begin your contribution

 We use the `develop` branch as the development branch, which indicates that this is a unstable branch.